atulkamble/atulkamble/README.md

 🌟 I architect and automate cloud-native infrastructures on Azure and AWS.<br>
 💡 Founder of <a href="https://cloudnautic.in">Cloudnautic</a> | Corporate Trainer | DevOps Coach<br>
-📍 Based in Pune, India | 🎓 M.Tech in IT
+📍 Based in Pune, India | 🎓 M.Tech in IT, M.B.A (IT Management)

 ## 💡 Core Skills